SimGamerJen/FS25_CropControlOverride/README.md

 # FS25_CropControlOverride

 A lightweight Farming Simulator 25 script mod that **overrides crop (fruit) order and disables selected crops** globally — without editing the base game or map XMLs.
+Configuration is externalised to `modSettings`, with **per-save files** supported.

 ---